 Prepare for the unexpected.

-With the enterprises’ increased dependency on IT and the increased interdependency of systems, cascading failures can cause significant impact, and outages of any type are unacceptable.
+With the enterprise's increased dependency on IT and the increased interdependency of systems, cascading failures can cause significant impact, and outages of any type are unacceptable.
 In a world increasingly driven by digital business, unplanned outages can be fatal.

-Senior Disaster Recovery Architect
+Senior Disaster Resiliency Architect

-IT disaster recovery preparation: establish framework.
+IT service continuity preparation: establish framework.

-Whether your organization is looking to mature its DR program or launch an inaugural program, it begins by establishing a framework so that a strategy and roadmap can be developed, implemented, and exercised toward maturity.
+Whether your organization is looking to mature its ITSCM program or launch an inaugural program, it begins by establishing a framework so that a strategy and roadmap can be developed, implemented, and exercised toward maturity.

 - Governance Framework